 If you are facing domestic violence charges in Connecticut, you need to contact a New Haven domestic violence attorney immediately.
 The long-term consequences of these charges can be severe.
 What many do not realize is that even if the alleged victim of domestic abuse decides not to press charges, prosecutors may pursue the case anyway.
 Domestic violence is most easily described as any act of alleged violence against a family or household member, and the penalties can be very serious.

 In nearly all cases, incidents of domestic violence are prosecuted as felony charges.
 If you fail to work with a New Haven domestic violence attorney, you could be facing jail time, serious fines and requirements to register in anger management courses.
 Conway Law Firm, LLC, brings the criminal defense experience and the assertive approach that is necessary to minimize the impact of a domestic violence charge.

 When you are searching for an attorney to defend you, it is important to hire someone with a proven track record of defending against charges.
-In many cases, there are very simple ways to have the charges eliminated, including:
+In some cases, there are ways to have the charges dismissed, including: